qumsieh/qumsieh.github.com/_posts/2012-12-14-Evolutionary-Image-Replication-Using-Perl.md

     }
     rank = -diff

 Note that the rank is the negative of the difference between the two images.
-The reason is that AI::Genetic tries to maximize the rank of the fittest solution, so I needed a measure that increases for more fit solutions.
+The reason is that AI::Genetic tries to maximize the rank (score) of the fittest solution, so I needed a measure that increases for more fit solutions.
 Alternatively, I could have set the rank to 1/diff and achieved the same effect.

 I chose to iterate for a predefined number of generations.
 Another way would have been to keep on evolving until the rank of the best solution is within a given threshold.
-But, I really had no idea what that number would be.
+But, I really have no idea what that number would be.

 ## Results